Jakob-Strobl/Degen/README.md

 - Update my tests
 - Add more tests
 - Resolve all TODOs
-- And the other issues on my Trello board
+- And many more issues on my Trello board